ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 So there isn’t a direct reference between the `Order` and the `Customer`.
 Instead, `Order` holds a `DenormalizedCustomer`, which holds the interesting bits from `Customer` that we need to process requests on `Order`.

 Now, what happens when the user's address is changed? we will have to perform an aggregate operation to update all orders this customer has made.
-And what if this is a constantly returning customer? this operation can become very demanding.
+And what if this is a constantly returning customer?
+This operation can become very demanding.

-Using the RavenDB Includes feature you can do this much more efficiently.
+Using the RavenDB Includes feature you can do this much more efficiently, by instructing RavenDB to load the associated document on the first request.
+We can do so using:

-// TODO
+{CODE includes1@Consumer/Includes.cs /}

-// includes with queries
+You can even use includes with queries:

+{CODE includes2@Consumer/Includes.cs /}

 What actually happens under the hood is that RavenDB actually has two channels in which it can return information for a load request.
 The first is the results channel, which is what is returned from the Load method call.
 The second is the Includes channel, which contains all the included documents.
-Those documents are not returned from the Load method call, but they are added to the session unit of work, and subsequent requests to load them can be served directly from the session cache.
+Those documents are not returned from the Load method call, but they are added to the session unit of work, and subsequent requests to load them can be served directly from the session cache, without any additional queries to the server.

 ## Live Projections

 Using Includes is very useful, but sometimes we want to do better than that, or just more.
 Using the Live Projections feature, you get more control over what to load into the result entity, and since it returns a projection of the actual entity you also get the chance to filter out properties you do not need.

-.. note:
-    Another important difference is that while Includes is used for explicit loading by id, Live Projections are used for querying.
+## An important difference is that while Includes is used for explicit loading by id, Live Projections are used for querying and cannot be used with explicit loading.

 Live Projections allow to query a Map/Reduce index built for one type, and return an entity of a completely different type, having the actual transformation occur on the server.